ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 ## Screen Factory

+The screen factory is responsible for returning appropiate page object instances based on the platform under test.

+Note that this defined in the rake task executed and passed down through the Cucumber command as an [environment variable](https://github.com/cucumber/cucumber/wiki/Environment-Variables).

-### Accomodating platform differences
+## Accomodating platform differences

-While Appium provides a cross-platform API there are times when platform-specific code is required, there are valid reasons for this.
-We do not only need page objects, we need platform specific page objects.
+While Appium provides a cross-platform API there are times when platform-specific page objects are required.
+There are a few reasons for this.

-#### The implementation of a user behaviour is different per platform
+### The implementation of a user behaviour is different per platform

-This happens when trying to conform to platform specific interaction guidelines so a user behaviour has to be implemented differently.
-Say removing an element from a list could be implemented as a swipe in one platform vs a long press in another.
+This happens when trying to conform to platform specific interaction guidelines and a user behaviour has to be implemented differently.
+For example, removing an element from a list could be implemented as a swipe in one platform vs a long press in another.

-#### Different view hierarchy per-platfom
+### Different view hierarchy per-platfom

 Sometimes even if the user behaviour is the same (say pressing a button), different platforms might have a view hierarchy that's different enough to require a different way of accessing those elements.

-#### Different element IDs per platform
+### Different element IDs per platform

-Each platform has slightly different naming conventions and while it would be theoretically possible to force all IDs to be exactly the same, some developers might find that requirement too intrusive.
+Each platform has slightly different naming conventions and while it would be theoretically possible to force all element IDs to be exactly the same, some developers might find that requirement too intrusive.

 ## BDD vs TDD